bejoygm/game-dev-diary/README.md

 ### 7 Oct 2021

 Watched [How I learned Unity without following tutorials](https://www.youtube.com/watch?v=vFjXKOXdgGo) .
 A coincidence (or maybe not!) that I have the exact same thoughts.
-The gist being, stop getting stuck at tutorial hell, just learn the basic amount of start to begin with and start tinkering on your own.
+The gist being, stop getting stuck at tutorial hell, just learn the basic amount to begin with and start tinkering on your own.

 Also, more [Game Programming Patterns](https://gameprogrammingpatterns.com/) as usual.